-Special Note Relating to Reporting of Contracted Day Habilitation
+Special Note Relating to Reporting of Contracted Day Habilitation and Individual skills and socialization

-If the provider has Attendant personnel who work in their Day Habilitation facility and are paid as an attendant on a contract basis, they may be reported here as Contracted Staff.
+If the provider has Attendant personnel who work in their facility and are paid as an attendant on a contract basis, they may be reported here as Contracted Staff.

-If the staff are paid the full Day Habilitation rate, and not just an attendant portion, then treat them either as if they are a 3rd-party Day Habilitation entity or as if they are a related-party Day Habilitation entity depending on the relationship.
+If the staff are paid the full rate and not just an attendant portion, then treat them either as if they are a 3rd-party entity or as if they are a related-party entity depending on the relationship.

-- If the provider contracts with a related-party Day Habilitation entity, report the properly allocated Attendant costs here as if they were the provider's own staff.
-The other properly allocated costs of the related-party Day Habilitation entity will be reported in the correct areas Non-Attendant staff costs in Step 6.d., Administrative staff costs in Step 6.e. and all other costs in Step 8. - If the provider is contracted with a 3rd-party Day Habilitation Entity, then reporting will depend on the answer in Step 4 as to whether or not the provider is a participating provider in Rate Enhancement. - If provider is NOT a participant, then all 3rd-party contracted Day Habilitation costs will be reported in Step 8.f., See Step 8.f., Item 27 below. - If provider IS a participant, then provider is required to report all days and payments to the third-party contractor in Step 8.f.
+- If the provider contracts with a related-party entity, report the properly allocated Attendant costs here as if they were the provider's own staff.
+The other properly allocated costs of the related-party entity will be reported in the correct areas Non-Attendant staff costs in Step 6.d., Administrative staff costs in Step 6.e., and all other costs in Step 8. - If the provider is contracted with a 3rd-party Entity, then reporting will depend on the answer in Step 4 as to whether or not the provider is a participating provider in Rate Enhancement. - If the provider is NOT a participant, then all 3rd-party contracted costs will be reported in Step 8.f..
+See Step 8.f., Item 27 below. - If the provider IS a participant, then the provider is required to report all days and payments to the third-party contractor in Step 8.f.
 See Step 8.f., Item 28 below.

-Columns F-I: Related-Party Total Staff Hours, Total Staff Wages, Total Contract Hours and Total Contract Payment: If there are related-party employee and/or contract attendant staff reported in Step 6.b. above, these columns are automatically populated after all nonrelated-party costs in Columns B-E have been entered.
+Columns F-I: Related-Party Total Staff Hours, Total Staff Wages, Total Contract Hours, and Total Contract Payment: If there are related-party employees and/or contract attendant staff reported in Step 6.b. above, these columns are automatically populated after all nonrelated-party costs in Columns B-E have been entered.

 Column J: Employee Benefits/Insurance: This column is for BOTH related and non-related party employee attendant staff.
 For all attendants, by service type, include the following benefits in this column.
-These benefits, with the exception of paid claims where the employer is self-insured, must be direct costed, not allocated.
+These benefits, except for paid claims where the employer is self-insured, must be direct costed, not allocated.